20 x 28 cm, paper and ink

 If the things of our world and universe can no longer be divided in “naturalia” and “artificialia”, since every thing has become a bit of natural and artificial at the same time, there is a need for new categories.
 It is the acceptance of such new categories that will bring us beyond Modernity.

 The Museum makes the hypotheses that the words in the document shown here (*) could be these new categories: Lightness, Quickness, Exactitude, Visibility, Multiplicity and Consistency.
 Discussion with a young visitor at the Museum clarified that these categories should not be seen as boxes in which to put light things, quick things, etc., but rather as ways of looking at our world.
 Looking lightly following the weightless trajectories of light.
 Looking quickly as every thing is rapidly changing.
 Looking accurately because even things should be exactly described.
 Looking to see and render visible.
-Looking at the complexity of ever thing and everything.
+Looking at the complexity of ever thing in multiple way.
 Looking and making consistent the different ways of looking and what is being seen: looking to make sense.

 As written elsewhere, the Museum wants to be an instrument for looking and making sense.